-Dr. Moriarty, the current chairman of our board of directors, will be retiring effective at the annual meeting.
-Effective at the annual meeting, Mr. Maleh, our chief executive officer, will become the chairman of our board of directors, and Mr. Concannon will become independent Lead Director.
+Dr. Moriarty served as chairman of our board of directors until he retired when his term on the board expired on July 8, 2020.
+Mr. Maleh, our chief executive officer, became, and currently serves as, the chairman of our board of directors on July 8, 2020, and Mr. Concannon was appointed independent Lead Director on July 8, 2020.
 Mr. Maleh, brings to our board of directors valuable leadership experience and a deep and thorough understanding of our business and operations and the day-to-day management of our business, which he executes within the parameters set by our board of directors.
-As Lead Director, Mr. Concannon will coordinate the activities of all of the independent directors, help facilitate our board's oversight and shareholder responsibilities, and act as a liaison between Mr. Maleh and the other independent directors.
-Mr. Concannon's appointment as Lead Director is subject to his re-election to our board at the annual meeting.
+As Lead Director, Mr. Concannon coordinates the activities of all of the independent directors, helps facilitate our board's oversight and shareholder responsibilities, and acts as a liaison between Mr. Maleh and the other independent directors.